nums-project/nums/docs/source/index.rst

     Getting started
     ^^^^^^^^^^^^^^^

-    New to *pandas*?
+    New to *NumS*?
 Check out the getting started guides.
-They contain an introduction to *pandas'* main concepts and links to additional tutorials.
+They contain an introduction to *NumS'* main concepts and links to additional tutorials.

     +++

-    .. link-button:: getting_started
+    .. link-button:: get_started
             :type: ref
             :text: To the getting started guides
             :classes: btn-block btn-secondary stretched-link